chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 - 🪄 Magic values
 - 😔 Not writing tests because `they are difficult` or something is `untestable`
 - 🔫 Shotgun surgery (has to use unhealthy ways to perform tasks like reading private methods with reflection)
-- 🌝 Eager test (exposes a lot of irrelevant details about sut that distract the test reader from what affects behavior being tested)
+- 🌝 Eager test (exposes a lot of irrelevant details about SUT that distract the test reader from what affects the behaviour being tested)
 - 😬 Happy path (only tests the paths where things go well)
 - 🦥 Slow Poke (where you grab a coffee while they run)
 - 🦣 Giant (super big test, the day it has issues it's commented out)
 - 🤡 Mockery (mocking on steroids)
 - 🔎 Inspector (violates black box approach)
-- 🪰 Generous left over (when separate tests do a batton exchange of data and often (but not always!) depend on run order)
+- 🪰 Generous left over (when separate tests do a baton exchange of data and often (but not always!) depend on run order)
 - 🦸 Local hero (only passes in a specific environment)
 - 🐜 Nitpicker (much like inspector but focuses on irrelevant specifics that are most likely to change easily/often)
 - 📢 Loud mouth (clutters console with diagnostic messages)
-- 🤥 The liar (skips red-green-refactor, mocked sut, not specific enough leading to false positives)
+- 🤥 The liar (skips red-green-refactor, mocked SUT, not specific enough leading to false positives)
 - 🆓 Free ride (assertions that piggyback on an existing test when that should be split out)
 - 🔮 Mystery guest (test reader is not able to see the cause and effect between act, arrange, and assert because stuff is magically done elsewhere)
 - 🤫 Useless test (Shush) (Shush) (requires manual debugging to figure out what caused a test to fail)